 - Repeat 5 times

-This exercise helps with climbing stairs and getting in and out of cars.
+This exercise for seniors helps with climbing stairs and getting in and out of cars.

 - Holding onto a table or bench, lift a knee to hip level and hold it for three seconds